shimaore/astonishing-competition/middleware/log-rated.coffee.md

 We're saving three objects:
-- the entire `@session` object, used for troubleshooting, into the trace_database
+- the entire `@session` object, used for troubleshooting, into the trace_database (this includes the session.data object set in tough-rate and others)

         period = @cfg.period_for rated.client
         trace_database = ['trace',client,period].join '-'